 Use the Provider Data Management (PDM) application on Availity Essentials to verify and initiate care provider demographic change requests for all professional and facility care providers.
-Going forward, the PDM application is now the preferred intake tool for care providers to submit demographic change requests, including submitting roster uploads.
+The PDM application is now the intake tool for care providers to submit demographic change requests, including submitting roster uploads.
 If preferred, providers may continue to utilize the Provider Enrollment application in Availity Essentials to submit requests to add new practitioners under existing groups for available provider types.